 A Rainbow of Colors

 Dip-dyed hair or the ombre look is sort of like a touch of scene hair but with a more organized look to it.
 In this process you lay the hair you want to have colored down flat and use a hair color paint brush to coat the hair you want the color to be.
 You can have light pink to dark pink, or dark green blend to lighter green, which is part of why people enjoy it so much.
-They are not your typical colors; but something more bold made like a piece of artwork.
+They are not your typical colors; but something bolder made like a piece of artwork.
 You have a lot of control over where the color goes and where it doesn’t.

 Personalizing the Ombre Dip-Dyed Look

 The ombre look doesn’t typically cover the whole head.
-It is usually the last couple inches of hair whether it is the bangs or the ends of the hair.
+It is usually the last couple of inches of hair whether it is the bangs or the ends of the hair.
 The dip-dyed portion is then wrapped in foil and left to set for a little while – the amount of time depends on what you are using to color it.

 Ombre hair color does not tend to be permanent.
 It fades depending on how processed your hair was before you colored it, and what kind of hair color you use.